Chapter 7 Bankruptcy in the State Of Georgia

 It is important that all of your paperwork is filled out correctly and that you list all of your assets.
 The trustee just wants to make sure that all assets will be distributed correctly.
 If the trustee somehow finds out that you are hiding assets, he can ask the court to deny or revoke your discharge.

 Once a trustee is assigned to your case, a 341 meeting will be scheduled.
 The purpose of the 341 meetings is to let the Trustee go through the paperwork you have filed.
 He will ask you questions about your debt and assets.
 Your attorney will be present with you during this meeting but cannot answer questions on your behalf.
 Creditors can also attend the meeting but they usually do not.
 It is mandatory that you appear to answer questions from the trustee about your case.
 The questions asked by the trustee are all about the paperwork that you have filed.
 It is very important that you are honest with all of your answers.
 If you chose to hire an attorney, they will prepare you with everything that you need to know about what to expect at your 341 creditors meeting.

 A chapter 7 discharge is a permanent order from the court prohibiting creditors from taking any form of collection action on discharged debts.
 This includes legal action and communications with the debtor, such as telephone calls, letters, and personal contacts.
 While the debtor already had any temporary collection attempts halted with an automatic stay, the discharge is permanent.

 Many times when a person is in a chapter 13 bankruptcy, they will be unable to keep up with their payment plan.
-When this happens, it is possible to convert from a chapter 13 to a chapter 7.
+When this happens, it is possible to convert from chapter 13 to chapter 7.

 Tricks for Filing Chapter 7 in Georgia